 As a university we are committed to facilitating sustainable travel to, from and around our sites.
-Our Kingston University Bicycle Users Group is an online network of staff and student cyclists who share information about cycling news, issues and events.
-We also host Dr Bike bicycle maintenance events at several of our campuses throughout the year.
-We have recently launched the KU E-Bike point to point bike hire service at our Penrhyn Road and Kingston Hill campuses.
-We also have 10 electric vehicle charging points and have electric vehicles for use within our own small service fleet.
+We host Dr Bike bicycle maintenance events at several of our campuses throughout the year.
+In 2016 we launched the KU eBike point-to-point bike hire service at our Penrhyn Road and Kingston Hill campuses.
+This scheme has now expanded to Seething Wells and Clayhill halls of residence.
+We also have electric vehicle charging points and have electric vehicles for use within our own small service fleet.

 We offer our staff interest-free loans to buy public transport season tickets to travel to and from work rather than use their cars.
 We also help our staff purchase discounted bikes for commuting through the Bike 2 Work Scheme.

 The free Kingston University inter-site bus service provides around 4,000 passenger journeys a day during term time to University campus sites, halls of residence and sport facilities.
 Find out more and view the timetable.

 Following a successful application for funding under the Office for Low Emission Vehicles' Low Emission Bus Scheme, in September 2016 we converted our entire inter-site bus fleet to less-polluting hybrid vehicles, which emit approximately 30% less carbon, and between 75–90% fewer pollutants.
 We are working with the Transport Research Laboratory to monitor the impact of these improvements as part of a research project on alternative clear bus services for the Department for Transport.